amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 {% img /images/linked-list.jpg "LinkedList" %}

 The linked list is the first data structure that we are going to implement without using an array.
-Instead, we are going to use a `node` which holds a `value` and points to the next element.
+Instead, we will use a `node` that holds a `value` and points to the next element.

 {% codeblock node.js lang:js %}
 class Node {